Arundeep2001/To-do-list/README.md

+# Steps to run the project locally

+First clone the repository.

+Then go to the project folder and in the terminal run the command "npm install"

+After that run command "npm run dev"

+There you go.
+The to-do-list is ready to use.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.